UFC 206: Holloway vs. Pettis: Predictions & Analysis

 A few statistical edges stand out.
 Makdessi throws significantly more leather — a 0.9 sig. strike per minute gap.
 Makdessi is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Makdessi has tighter striking defense, making opponents miss more often.

-The Pick: John Makdessi over Lando Vannata.
-The model gives Makdessi a slight nod at 55% — this could easily go either way.
-The market implies 59% for Vannata, but our model sees only 45%.
-That 15-point gap favoring Makdessi is worth watching.
+The Pick: Lando Vannata over John Makdessi.
+This is essentially a pick'em.
+The model nudges toward Vannata at 50%, but there's almost nothing separating these two.
+The market implies 59% for Vannata, but our model sees only 50%.
+That 9-point gap favoring Makdessi is worth watching.

 Rustam Khabilov vs Jason Saggo